PolaricServer/docs/docs/concepts.rst

 .. image:: img/architecture1.jpg

 *Polaric-Webapp2* sets up a (Apache) webserver to serve the application itself (as a kind of a homepage); we call it the *'frontend-server'*.
-This can also function as a *cache* for map-tiles for various sources by using Apache and the `Mapcache plugin <http://www.mapserver.org/mapcache>`_.
-Mapcache can handle standard map-tile sources like WMS, WMTS, etc. The *Webapp2* client can use map-tile sources, but also vector sources like WFS, GPX, GeoJSON, etc. We can use the very rich capabilities of *OpenLayers* for this.
+It can also function as a *cache* for map-tiles for various sources by using Apache and the `Mapcache plugin <http://www.mapserver.org/mapcache>`_.
+Mapcache can handle standard map-tile sources like WMS, etc. The *Webapp2* client can use map-tile sources, but also vector sources like WFS, GPX, GeoJSON, etc. We can use the very rich capabilities of *OpenLayers* for this.

-It is also a client for the *Polaric-aprsd*; we call it the *'backend-server'*.
-It is a http server that runs on a different port than the frontend. *Polaric-aprsd* handles more dynamic position information, typically moving objects.
+It is also a client for the *Polaric-aprsd*; the *'backend-server'*.
+It is a http server that may run on a different port than the frontend. *Polaric-aprsd* handles more dynamic position information, typically moving objects.
 It provides a REST API to clients for performing various operation, as well as a Websockets to push updates and notifications asynchronously.
 It offers an innovative way of filtering what the user sees (and how), and a way to use tags to help filtering and searching items.
 It offers user-login and role-based authorization.

 Aprsd is primarily an *APRS client* (and even an APRS igate if configured to do so); it can use a radio or the APRS-IS network to send or receive APRS packets.
 It is not limited to APRS; it can handle other datasources like e.g. AIS by using *plugins*.
 Plugins is a way to extend aprsd's functionality.
 A special and important plugin is the *database-plugin* which uses a PostgreSQL database (with PostGIS extension) to extend the capabilities of aprsd.
 It can store tracking-data and let users search historical trails or see snapshots at particular time-instants.
 It can store user-defined features and it can synchronize some information with other server-instances.